Profile#

 • quantity (str) – Name of the desired quantity to average

-• bounds (~astropy.units.Quantity, optional) – Array of length 2 specifying the range over which to take the spatial average.
+• bounds (Quantity, optional) – Array of length 2 specifying the range over which to take the spatial average.